bjpirt/pyBMS/README.md

 ## To Do

+- [ ] Add support for Ethernet networking
-- [ ] Add support for heating the battery pack in cold weather
+- [x] Add support for heating the battery pack in cold weather
 - [x] Dynamically scale back the charge current to avoid going over voltage
 - [x] Add hysteresis on over voltage faults
 - [x] Simulator for integration testing over socat virtual serial port